gabriellemalate/MoodMemory/README.md

 - I want to have a clear list to track my foremost concerns (Trigger box)
 - I want a place where I can peruse through all of my past moods, and be able to sort & search through them.
 (Mood Logs Page.
 Search function.
 Sort function)
 - I want the ability to look back through years of my logs since I began logging, and see my patterns.
 (Toggle Mood Map Controls - Yr, Mo, Wk, Day)
+- I want the option to track my Hurdles and accomplishments ("Victories" and "Hurdles" Selection)
-- *in development* I want to have the option to track my consumptions - food, medication, etc; and be able to track symptoms from my menses (extended log)
+- I want the option to track my consumptions - food, medication, etc (Consumptions Selection)
+- *in development* I want to track symptoms from my menses (extended log)

-### Screenshots
+### Screenshots (outdated)
 These are on _MOBILE_ but MoodMemory is **available in all screensizes**

 #### Form Page